Classic Boxer Shorts

 Centre Back Seam.

 Having a centre back seam provides for a more tailored fit on the whole, but it is associated with a certain discomfort through the infamous wedgie problem.
-The reason for this is that the leg fork provides a sharp edge to sit on, rather than a flat surface area.
+The reason for this is that the leg fork provides a sharp edge to sit on, rather than a flat surface area that other methods provide.

 It is not necessary to have side seams on boxer shorts.
 If you have a three panel back, then you will probably not have them.
-Side seams may be more cost effective, or may allow for a better fabric grain alignment.
+Side seams may be more cost effective, or may allow for a better fabric grain alignment, which affects the direction of stripes.

 For a little more thigh movement, a short side seam vent can be added at the hem.